karthika-shankar/DEEPFAKE_DETECTOR/README.md

-# Text_Editor
+# DEEP-FAKE-DETECTOR
-A simple text editor using Python
+A react based webapp to detect deepfake images using a model based on MobileNetV2